MIZ-KAS/CI-CDpipeline/README.md

 ## Overview

-This project demonstrate how to build Github repository from scratch and creatong a scaffolding that will assist in performing both COntinuous integration and Continuous Delivery.
-Some of the other actions incloud
+This project demonstrates how to build GitHub repository from scratch and creating a scaffolding that will assist in performing both Continuous integration and Continuous Delivery.
+Some of the other actions include

   * Creating Github Actions along with a Makefile, requirement.txt file
-  * Application code to perform an initial lint, test and install cycle.
+  * Application code to perform initial lint, test and install cycle.
-  * and lastly Inegrating the project with Azure Pipelines to enable Continuous Delivery to Azure App Service.
+  * And lastly integrating the project with Azure Pipelines to enable Continuous Delivery to Azure App Service.

 A short demo of the project is included here.